-- Brush the edges and stick together to form a roll.
+- Brush the edges with water and stick together to form a roll.

 - Place the roll seal side down onto a greased, lined baking tray.

 - Using a fork, press it into the dough to flatten to roll slightly and make a mark all the way along.

 - Bake the rolls in the oven for 20 minutes until browned.

 - Remove from the oven and allow to cool before cutting the rolls into biscuits.